noirbee/savate/README.rst

 * Smarter dead/slow clients detection for FLV streaming.
 Instead of I/O starvation ("x milliseconds without I/O"), check for clients that are too late wrt the live stream.
+* Proper (wrt HTTP/1.1) handling of authorization failures (we systematically send a 403).
+We most likely need authorization to be able to send back customised HTTP responses.
 * True HTTP/1.1; first and foremost, chunked transfer-encoding support for sources.
 * Free/open formats support: Ogg/Vorbis/Theora/WebM.